Extensions of multicurve stabilizers are hierarchically hyperbolic: A combinatorial HHS without annuli

 \begin{thm} The graph $W_\alpha$ is connected and a hierarchically hyperbolic space because the pair $(X_\alpha,W_\alpha)$ is a combinatorial HHS.
 Further, the action of $E_\alpha$ on $\Sdot$ induces a cobounded action of $E_\alpha$ on $W_\alpha$. \end{thm}

 \begin{proof} We first check the five parts of Definition \ref{defn:CHHS} for some $\delta \geq 2$ ultimately depending only on $S$.
 Theorem \ref{thm:CHHS_are_HHS} will then imply that $W$ is connected and a hierarchically hyperbolic space. \begin{enumerate} \item If $\mu_1,\dots, \mu_n$ is a sequence of non-maximal simplices of $X_\alpha$ so that then Lemma \ref{lem:top_CHHS_dictionary} implies $n$ is bounded in terms of the complexity of $S$. \item Corollary \ref{cor:augment_X_quasi-tree} proves that $X_\alpha^{+W_\alpha}$ is quasi-isometric to a tree and hence hyperbolic. \item The links of simplices of $X_\alpha$ split into subsurface and tree-guided types; see Definition \ref{defn:subsurface_and_tree_type}.
-The proof of hyperbolicity and quasi-isometric embedding for subsurface type is shown in Propositions \ref{prop:H_QI_to_C} and \ref{prop:subsurface_type_QI_embed}, while the proof for the tree-guided type is completed in Proposition \ref{prop:QI_embedding_tree_quided_link}. \item Because $\diam(H(\mu)) >2$ implies $\lk(\mu)$ is not a join or a single vertex, Proposition \ref{prop:comb_nesting_condition} verified a strictly stronger condition. \item This condition is verified in Proposition \ref{prop:C=C_0_condition}. \end{enumerate}
+The proof of uniform hyperbolicity and uniform quasi-isometric embedding for subsurface type is shown in Propositions \ref{prop:H_QI_to_C} and \ref{prop:subsurface_type_QI_embed}, while the proof for the tree-guided type is completed in Proposition \ref{prop:QI_embedding_tree_quided_link}. \item Because $\diam(H(\mu)) >2$ implies $\lk(\mu)$ is not a join or a single vertex, this follows from Proposition \ref{prop:comb_nesting_condition}. \item This condition is ensured by Proposition \ref{prop:C=C_0_condition}. \end{enumerate}